Holomorphic curves in exploded manifolds: Kuranishi structure: Core families

-The following notion of a core family gives a way of locally describing the moduli stack $\Msw$ of stable $\C\infty1$ curves.
-A notion such as this is necessary, as the `space' of stable curves in $\hat{\ex B}\longrightarrow \ex B_{0}$ of a given regularity can not in general be locally modeled on even an orbifold version of a Banach space - this is because the domain of curves that we study are not fixed, and because of phenomena which would be called bubble and node formation in the setting of smooth manifolds.
-(The moduli stack of stable curves could be described as a `orbifold' by using an adaption to the exploded setting of the theory of polyfolds being developed by Hofer, Wysocki and Zehnder in a series of papers including \cite{polyfold1}.
-An adaption of the theory of polyfolds to the exploded setting is a worthwhile direction for further research which is not explored in this paper.)
+Core families are an essential ingredient in our local description of the ambient moduli stack $\Msw(\hat {\ex B})$ of stable, not-necessarily-holomorphic $\C\infty1$ curves.
+Some such notion is necessary, because the `space' of stable curves in $\hat{\ex B}\longrightarrow \ex B_{0}$ of a given regularity is not locally modelled on (an orbifold version of) a Banach space --- this is because the domains of curves are not fixed, and because of bubble and node formation.
+The ambient `space' of stable curves could be described as a `orbifold' by using an exploded manifold adaption of the theory of polyfolds developed by Hofer, Wysocki and Zehnder in \cite{polyfold0,polyfold1,polyfold2,polyfoldgw,polyfoldsc,polyfoldint}; given such a description, families in our ambient moduli stack would then be $\C\infty 1$ maps of finite dimensional exploded manifolds into this ambient polyfold.
+Such an adaption of the theory of polyfolds to the exploded setting is a worthwhile direction for further research, not explored in this paper.